 Before you start thinking about all of the accessories and details you’re going to add to your table, you need a good base.
 Tablecloths are the perfect start, and because they’re available in so many different colours and designs you can really build on from this.

-Red, gold or silver one are perfect for traditional schemes, but classic white tablecloths (perhaps with a touch of silver or gold) are great for a timeless touch and can be used all year round.
-Equally, if you love your table and don’t want to cover it up, opt for a table runner instead.
+Red, gold or silver ones are perfect for traditional schemes, but classic white tablecloths (perhaps with a touch of silver or gold) are great for a timeless touch and can be used all year round.
+Equally, if you love your table and don’t want to cover it up, opt for a Christmas table runner instead.
 These can add just as much style as a tablecloth, if not even more.

 - Filling a bowl or glass jar with a candle, baubles or battery-operated fairy lights before placing it in a small wreath

 - Creating a floral display with festive plants/flowers like poinsettias, red roses and ivy